The Cost of Always Being the Strong One

 Letting yourself be held does not mean falling apart.
 It does not mean burdening everyone around you with everything you have been carrying.
 It means, gradually and selectively, allowing the people who love you to actually see you.

 It means saying "I am not okay" to one safe person, once, and letting them respond.
 It means asking for help with something small and letting someone help.
-It means receiving care — a meal, a check-in, an act of kindness — without immediately deflecting it.
+It means receiving care without immediately deflecting it.

 These are small acts.
 They feel enormous when you have spent years not doing them.
 But each one is a small release of a burden you were never meant to carry alone.